UK set to U-turn on EU border checks as virus slams economy

 LONDON (AP) — The British government is watering down plans for full border checks on goods coming from the European Union to relieve pressure on businesses hammered by the coronavirus pandemic, U.K. media reported Friday.

 The U.K. left the now-27-nation bloc on Jan.
 31, but remains part of its single market for trade and other economic structures during a transition period that lasts until the end of the year.
 The two sides are trying to negotiate a free trade deal to kick in after that, but talks have stalled amid wide differences over key issues, from fishing rights to competition rules.

-The U.K. insists it won’t ask to extend the transition period, even though a two-year extension is permitted under a U.K.-EU divorce agreement.
+In any case, both the U.K. and the EU said Friday the deadline for an extension of the transition period, which was permitted under a U.K.-EU divorce agreement, has now passed.

-Many British businesses say that will leave them facing devastating tariffs and red tape.
+EU commission vice-president Maros Sefcovic said Michael Gove, the minister in charge of Brexit preparations ‘’could not be clearer” there would not be an extension although the EU was ready to grant one.
+Sefcovic and Gove co-chaired an EU-U.K. joint committee meeting on Friday.

+In a message posted on Twitter, Gove “confirmed the U.K. will not extend the transition period.”

+“On January 1, 2021, we will take back control and regain our political and economic independence.”

 In February the U.K. government announced that goods coming from the EU would require inspections and customs declarations.
-But the Financial Times reported that Michael Gove, the minister in charge of Brexit preparations, will announce a more “pragmatic and flexible” approach to border checks.
+But the Financial Times reported that Gove will announce a more “pragmatic and flexible” approach to border checks.

 U.K. exports to the EU are still likely to face checks entering the bloc, however.